Table of Contents

 Conclusion

-Mannerism, a significant period in the history of European art and architecture, was not just a departure from classical ideals during the late Renaissance and early Baroque period.
+Mannerism, a significant period in European art and architecture history, was not just a departure from classical ideals during the late Renaissance and early Baroque period.
 It was a catalyst that shaped the expressive and emotional qualities of Mannerist paintings and the distinctive architectural features of Mannerist buildings.
 Its influence, often overlooked in the shadow of the Renaissance and Baroque periods, remains a pivotal and influential era that pushed the boundaries of artistic expression.
 Understanding Mannerism is crucial to comprehending the evolution of European art and architecture.